BLACKLITRO/fuse-introlab/README.md

 * CodeReady Studio 12.0.15.GA with Integration plugin installed https://developers.redhat.com/products/codeready-studio/download
 * Java Platform, Standard Edition 1.8.0+
-* An Openshift 4.2 (or major) environment access
+* A Openshift 4.2 (or major) environment access
-> Note: If you don't have a Openshift environment, you can download for free and install a local one in your laptop.
+> Note: If you don't have a Openshift environment, you can download and install it for free in your pc/laptop.
 Just follow steps in this link: [CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview)

 ## Installing and setup development environment